Things to do in Machu Picchu

 Enjoy the Scenic Train Ride to Machu Picchu

-The train ride to Machu Picchu Pueblo, or Aguas Calientes, is incredibly scenic.
-As you pass from the Sacred Valley through the Atlantic rainforest, you get views of soaring mountains, waterfalls, lush forest, the Urubamba River, and more.
-Onboard, you can enjoy a Pisco Sour, wine, or beer, and a delicious snack.
-No matter where you sit on the Perurail line, or the Belmond Hiram Bingham, there are plenty of windows allowing you to see the beautiful surroundings on your journey.
+The train journey to Machu Picchu Pueblo, also known as Aguas Calientes, is incredibly scenic.
+As the route winds from the Sacred Valley through the cloud forest, travelers enjoy views of towering mountains, waterfalls, lush vegetation, and the Urubamba River.
+Onboard, passengers can enjoy a Pisco Sour, wine, or beer along with light snacks.
+Whether traveling on the PeruRail line or aboard the Belmond Hiram Bingham, large windows ensure unobstructed views throughout the journey.

 Peru Travel Guide